wp-plugins/youtube-embed-plus/readme.txt

 == Other Notes ==

-This YouTube plugin includes premium features like [one-click video SEO tags, YouTube embed analytics, and deleted video checking](https://www.embedplus.com/dashboard/pro-easy-video-analytics.aspx).
+This YouTube plugin can include premium features like [one-click video SEO tags, YouTube embed analytics, and deleted video checking when you upgrade to PRO](https://www.embedplus.com/dashboard/pro-easy-video-analytics.aspx).